 Our perceptions about language are shaped by our linguistic backgrounds and practices as well as our social and political ideologies.
 This course examines the history of American languages in the U.S. and explores the social, educational, and political issues that surround them.
 Four types of languages are studied: Native American, colonial, immigrant, and new languages (e.g., Hawaiian Pidgin and American Sign Language).
 We also take a special look at the history and structure of African-American Language which challenges linguistic categorizations as well as language policy and education.
 Among the major questions discussed in this course are: what makes American languages distinct in terms of their history and social status; what do they all have in common beyond the simple geographic classification of being "American."
 In addressing these questions we also study the politics of language, the history of language policy and education in the U.S., as well as issues of current debate, such as indigenous language reclamation, the "Ebonics controversy," bilingual education, and the official English movement.

-L90 AFAS 3301 Culture & Identity: The Politics of Black Criminality and Popular Protest
+L90 AFAS 3301 Culture & Identity: Black Lives Matter: Art, Theory, and Practice

 Topics course focusing on instances of identity and culture within the American scope.
 Varies by semester; consult Course Listings for description of current semester's offering.